Office of the Superintendent of Financial Institutions

 This sample chart shows separate asset segments for surplus.
 However, each company can have its asset segments organized in a different way.
 Some companies may have surplus inside the other asset segments.
 Some companies may have corporate asset segments.
 The sample chart also shows liabilities inside a surplus segment.
 Again, this may be true for some companies and not for all.
 The company’s actual structure should be used in determining the contents of the three left columns.

-Not all companies do income tax calculations at the product level.
+Not all insurers calculate income tax at the product level.
 Allocations should not be done just for purposes of reporting in this table.
-Refer to Section A.4 of this memorandum for instructions on reconciliation to the Annual Return.
+Refer to Section A.4 of this Memorandum for instructions on reconciliation to the Annual Return.

 In addition to the liabilities in Table 2.2a, the Appointed Actuary must disclose any other liabilities in the Annual Return that are inherently related to insurance and investment contracts.
 Included in this are liabilities that were determined by the Appointed Actuary or where the size of the liabilities depends on the Appointed Actuary’s judgement.
 The Appointed Actuary must disclose in which line of the Annual Return each of these liabilities reside.